Yesterday was Father’s Day, and all over America, the concept of fatherhood was feted.

 Well, almost everywhere.
-There was that Angel Soft ad in which adults wish their single mothers a Happy Father’s Day.
+There was that Angel Soft ad that ran a couple of years ago in which adults wish their single mothers a Happy Father’s Day.

 But then I thought: “What would people say if the same ad ran for single fathers on Mother’s Day?”

 There are more than 70 million fathers in the United States.
-But even more telling, according to a Pew Research Center analysis, is the fact that the number of single father households has increased about ninefold since 1960, from less than 300,000 to more than 2.6 million in 2011.
+But even more telling, according to a Pew Research Center analysis, is the fact that the number of single-father households has increased about ninefold since 1960, from less than 300,000 to more than 3.1 million in 2019.

-In comparison, the number of single mother households increased four-fold during that time period, up to 8.6 million in 2011, from 1.9 million in 1960.
+In comparison, the number of single-mother households increased four-fold during that time period, up to 9.6 million in 2011, from 1.9 million in 1960.